-(3) Self-Reflection
+(4) Self-Reflection Procedures

-(aa) Non-tenured track full-time faculty and part-time faculty are required to write a reflective self-reflection at the end of their first two quarters of teaching.
-The self-evaluation is due two weeks after the last day of their second quarter.
+(aa) Non-tenure track full-time faculty and part-time faculty will complete the self-reflection at the end of their first full year of teaching.
+After the initial self-reflection, non-tenure track full-time faculty and part-time faculty are required to complete a self-reflection every three years.

-(i) The self-reflection will be shared with the dean, chair, or supporting faculty member and a follow-up discussion will be scheduled before the end of the third quarter.

-(ii) After the first year, self-reflection is required for non-tenured full-time faculty and part-time faculty every year.

-(iii) Follow up discussion and written summary will be provided to the faculty member.

-(bb) Faculty in the tenure process will follow self-reflection guidelines outlined in section 12.13 and 12.14 and in the tenure guidelines and procedures documents.

-(cc) After completing the tenure process, tenured faculty are required to write a self-reflection every year.
-Self-reflections are due to the dean by the end of Fall quarter.
-Follow up discussion and written summary will be provided to the faculty member.

-(4) Participation in Equity Institute

-(aa) All faculty groups have the opportunity to participate in the College's created Equity Institute coordinated by the Office for Equity, Diversity, and Inclusion.
-The Equity Institute offers multiple modules to be completed and compensated at the non-instructional pay rate.

-(c) Records -Observation feedback, self-reflections, supplemental materials, certification of completed Equity Institute modules, and other evidence of continuous improvement will be stored in the faculty member's SharePoint portfolio.
-These records support transparency in staffing decisions, including Multi Quarter Assignments.

-Faculty in the tenure process will follow guidelines outlined in section 12.13 and 12.14 and in the tenure guidelines and procedures documents for record keeping via their dossier.
+- (bb) Faculty in the tenure process will follow self-reflection guidelines outlined in section 12.13 and 12.14 and in the tenure guidelines and procedures documents. - (cc) In accordance with RCW28B.50.872., Periodic Post tenure Evaluation, tenured faculty are required to complete a self-reflection every three years. - (c) Management Feedback on Continuous Growth Process Follow-up discussion and written summary including feedback will be provided by the Dean or management supervisor. - (d) Records Observation feedback, self-reflections, supplemental materials, and other evidence of continuous growth will be stored in the faculty member's SharePoint portfolio.
+These records support transparency in staffing decisions, including Multi-Quarter Assignments. - (e) Guidelines Faculty in the tenure process will follow guidelines outlined in section 12.13 and 12.14 and in the tenure guidelines and procedures documents for record keeping via their dossier.

+14.00 DISCIPLINE AND DISMISSAL FOR CAUSE